 A sports theme probably isn’t the first that comes to mind when thinking about Cybis porcelains but in fact they did produce more than a dozen pieces in that genre.
 Two of them were special commissions but the others were available at retail.
 Some were human figures and others were animals; however, only one of the “sports player animals” was an original design rather than an adaptation of a prior piece.
 Let’s take a look at the human studies first.

-Both are signed Cybis on the underside and retail their original assigned design numbers.
+These male and female skiers are the earliest known ‘sports’ pieces.
+Both are signed Cybis on the underside and still have their penciled-on design numbers.
 As demonstrated in Signatures and Marks, the 400 series of design numbers was reserved for human figures.
-Dating Cybis design pieces by their design number can be tricky because their retail release did not always follow in sequence, but the next number (440) was Dawn, released in 1962 and also an Ispanky design.
-So the skiers were made between 1960 and 1962.
+Dating Cybis design pieces by their design number can be tricky because their retail release did not always follow in sequence, but the next number (440) was Dawn, released in 1962.
+So the skiers are definitely from the early 1960s.
+It would be a long time before another Cybis sports study appeared!

 Lance, the Jogger was introduced as an open edition in Spring 1980 at $395; he is 14″ high.
 In that introductory brochure, he is listed as being part of a new “Leisure Collection” but in the actual Cybis price list he is simply The Jogger and the collection name is “Sports Scenes.”
 By the autumn he has been renamed as The Jogger (Male) and is joined by The Jogger (Female) who is 13” high and costs $345.
 They had a short run, though: the Spring 1981 price list shows them both as retired, at their original issue prices.
 They, and the idea of a dedicated sports theme category, disappeared.